SaschaNaz/cancelable/README.md

 ## Token style to chain style

-`promise.chain(promise)` returns input promise so that promise.then can happen after chaining.
+`chain(promise)` returns input promise so that promise.then can happen after chaining.

 ```js
 let chain = new CancelableChain();